brettjrea/Armhf_ChromeOS_Crouton_Ubuntu_Wordpress_Apache_MySql/README.md

 Ubuntu 18.04 based LAMP stack for crouton with optional WordPress target.
 Created from a need to have a development environment on a chromebook with ARM processor, but should work anywhere crouton does.

+## The following instructions are written and depend on the repositories files being found in the ~/Downloads folder.

 ### Open terminal and enter shell.

 Press `Ctrl+Alt+T` to enter terminal.